 Spring Snow 22H-2

-Hoshino Satoru is an internationally acclaimed ceramic artist from Niigata, Japan.
-He has received numerous prestigious awards and is widely regarded as one of the foremost ceramic artists of his generation.
-He currently works from his studio in Shiga Prefecture, near Lake Biwa.
-His Spring Snow series captures the seasonal beauty of nature—particularly the delicate transition from winter to spring.
-These vessels evoke the subtle interplay of sunlight and moonlight glinting off pristine snow blanketing a rugged landscape.
-His mastery lies in the sculptural presence of his hand-built, pinched forms, which are distinguished not only by their scale but also by their richly layered glazes that lend each piece a striking visual depth.
-Spring Snow 22H-2 exemplifies this vision.
-The conical, tapering vessel is hand-built with finger-impressed, curving ridges that animate its surface.
-Formed from Shigaraki clay, it is coated in a thick glaze that turns matte white during firing.
-Soft blue accents emerge within the glaze, reminiscent of melting snow under the first rays of spring sunlight—hence the work’s title.
+Hoshino Satoru is an internationally acclaimed ceramic artist born in Niigata and now based in Shiga Prefecture, near Lake Biwa.
+His Spring Snow series captures the seasonal beauty of nature, particularly the delicate transition from winter to spring—evoking the subtle interplay of sunlight and moonlight on pristine snow blanketing a rugged landscape.
+His mastery is evident in the sculptural presence of his hand-built, pinched forms, which are distinguished not only by their scale but also by their richly layered glazes that lend each piece a striking visual depth.
+Curving ridges—the artist’s own finger impressions—animate the surface of this conical, tapering vessel

 Artwork Details